anna21234/maybewriteups/picklerick.md

 _nikto -h http://the-ip-here_
 _dirb http://the-ip-here_
-_gobuster -u http://the-ip-here -w usr/share/wordlists/rockyou.txt_
+_gobuster -u http://the-ip-here -w usr/share/wordlists/dirb/wordlist for dirb
+(will update with correct path)

 Look at the source of the web page, there is a username hidden.